tedyeung/Python-/README.md

 ### Creating a list is as simple as putting different comma-separated values between square brackets.
 For example − my_list = ['Slavo', 36, "Python", "Swift", 3450]

 ### To access values in lists, use the square brackets for slicing along with the index or indices to obtain value available at that index.
 For example − my_list[2] output is Python

+### You can update single or multiple elements of lists by giving the slice on the left-hand side of the assignment operator, and you can add to elements in a list with the append() method

+## Tuples
+#### A tuple is a sequence of immutable Python objects.
+Tuples are sequences, just like lists.
+The differences between tuples and lists are, the tuples cannot be changed unlike lists and tuples use parentheses, whereas lists use square brackets.

+#### Creating a tuple is as simple as putting different comma-separated values.
+Optionally you can put these comma-separated values between parentheses also.